 Everything tastes better when it’s savored outside on a warm Wisconsin summer day.
-The patio umbrellas are up, and restaurants and bars across the state have a beverage waiting for you.
-Pick your poison: order a handcrafted ale, a specialty cocktail or a glass of wine from a little vineyard that’s turning out big Chardonnays.
-Here’s where to place your order.
+The patio umbrellas are up, and restaurants and bars across the state have delicious food and thirst-quenching beverages waiting for you.
+Here’s where to place your order and enjoy the outdoors.

 Stabbur Beer Garden, Sister Bay